okosodovictor/chessGame/README.md

 BFS was chosen for its suitability in finding the shortest path in an unweighted grid, such as a chessboard.
 This ensures optimal performance and correctness in determining the knight's path.
 The algorithm accounts for all possible moves of the knight and ensures the shortest path is calculated efficiently.

-### Think about ways you can leverage the stored data to optimize your solution.

-Caching Frequently Accessed Data
-Result Caching:

-Strategy: Implement an in-memory cache (such as Azure Cache for Redis) to store frequently accessed knight move results.
-Benefit: Reduces the number of read operations on Cosmos DB, leading to faster response times for common queries.

-Query Optimization
-Indexing:

-Strategy: Ensure that the RequestId property is indexed in Cosmos DB.
-Benefit: Significantly improves query performance when retrieving results based on the RequestId.
-Partitioning Strategy:

-Strategy: Use a partition key that optimizes data distribution and access patterns.
-For instance, using RequestId as the partition key if queries are mostly based on this field.
-Benefit: Enhances read and write efficiency by distributing data evenly across partitions.